 Requirements to earn: In order to earn a CFA, applicants must pass three levels of examinations, achieve qualified work experience, submit professional letters of reference and submit an application to the CFA Institute.

 The Chartered Investment Counselor is an additional financial certification that someone who holds a CFA can pursue.
 Issued by the Investment Advisor Association (IAA), a CIC means that a CFA is a fiduciary — meaning they’re an investment advisor who must provide the best possible advice to their clients.

 Expertise: A CFA qualifies someone to work with investments and securities, and a CIC charter means that this individual has the fiduciary obligation to work in the best interest of clients.
 These two types of professionals have the same areas of expertise, including broad knowledge of investing in the stock market.

 Requirements to earn: In order to qualify to become a CIC, applicants must already hold a CFA designation, have a minimum of five cumulative years of work experience in eligible occupational positions, work for a member firm of the IAA and spend more than half of work time related to investment counseling and portfolio management.

 Chartered Financial Consultants offer a broad range of services, including financial planning, risk management, retirement and investment strategies and estate planning.
-The program and certification are offered by the American College of Financial Services.
+This advanced financial advisor certification is offered by the American College of Financial Services.
 ChFC courses also fulfill the education requirements for CFPs.